Kreg Lindberg

 Kreg conducts research on various topics in social science aspects of natural resource management, community resilience, individual and community well-being, and tourism.
 See his page for publications.

-He has recently completed research on marine protected areas in Oregon and nature tourism in Norway.
+He recently completed research on marine protected areas in Oregon and nature tourism in Norway.
 His current research focuses on understanding:

 - Factors that facilitate landowner / homeowner actions to mitigate wildfire risk.